CMU-HCNLP-2023s/A1-Model-Eval/A1-Summary.md

 ## Test Summary:

 Write the top-3 most useful/interesting tests you wrote in your assignment.
-All these information should be available in the CheckList `visual_summary`.
+All these information should be available in the CheckList `visual_summary_table`.

 ### Test 1: [Test name]